EndPointCorp/end-point-blog/2020/10/06/java-hotswap.md

 ```

 As you can see, it swapped in the new code correctly, and now prints the new
 message.
+HotSwap was a success!

-I imagine there are very few production environments where such a
+I imagine there are very few production environments where such a feature as
-feature as this would be applicable, and even in development, getting this to
+this would be applicable, and even in development, getting this to work
-work properly for something like a JEE app deployed to some application
+properly for something like a JEE app deployed to some application container
-container isn't necessarily a simple task.
-But if it can cut down on
+isn't necessarily a simple task.
+But if it can cut down on redeployment cycles,
-redeployment cycles, it can certainly be a valuable developer tool.
+it can certainly be a valuable developer tool.